Telemedicine for primary care: key functionality, benefits & real-life cases

 Personalized virtual primary care

-Teladoc’s Primary360 is an app that connects patients to the Care Team – their primary care physician, nurse, consultant, mental health specialist, and other medical and administrative staff that help patients check their health and manage chronic conditions and refer them to specialists for in-person visits if needed.
+Teladoc’s Primary360 is a mobile app that connects patients to the Care Team – their primary care physician, nurse, consultant, mental health specialist, and other medical and administrative staff that help patients check their health and manage chronic conditions and refer them to specialists for in-person visits if needed.
 The care plan is complemented with a blood pressure cuff to enhance the checkups’ accuracy and can be expanded by adding consultations with more medical specialists and advanced technology, like AI-powered chatbots, medical image analysis, or condition analytics.

 Scheme title: Personalized primary care app interface